kiankaas/personal-soccer-stats-analysis/README.md

 - **Track trends in my goal-scoring and goal contribution patterns** to assess how my performance has evolved across different seasons and competitions.
 - **Evaluate my team's attacking and defensive performance** to understand how match outcomes have been influenced by factors such as player availability and opponent level.
-- **Explore the influence of external factors** such as competition level and weather conditions to determine their impact on individual and team performance.
+- **Analyze how external factors** such as competition level and weather conditions influence both individual performance and team results.

-This project ultimately demonstrates how data analysis can provide valuable insights — even with a small dataset — to better understand performance trends and identify areas for improvement.
+This project highlights how data analysis can provide valuable insights — even with a small dataset — to better understand performance trends and identify areas for improvement.

 ## Tools Used